wix/stylable/packages/core/README.md

 Stylable's workflow contains two main parts that together perform the CSS transpilation.

 - `stylable-processor` - Parses each `stylesheet` separately into its own AST ([abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), extracting the required data without any resolution of dependencies in other files.
-- `stylable-transformer` - Processes each stylesheeet using the previously created data including other file dependencies.
+- `stylable-transformer` - Processes each stylesheet using the previously created data including other file dependencies.
 Transforms our Stylable CSS into vanilla CSS.

 ## License